nautechsystems/nautilus_trader/docs/user_guide/orders.md

 For clarity, any optional parameters will be clearly marked with a comment which includes the default value.
 ```

+## Order Types

 ### Market
-The vanilla market order is an instruction by the trader to immediately trade
+A _Market_ order is an instruction by the trader to immediately trade
 the given quantity at the best price available.
 You can also specify several
 time in force options, and indicate whether this order is only intended to reduce
 a position.

-In the following example we create a market order to buy 100,000 AUD on the
+In the following example we create a _Market_ order to BUY 100,000 `AUD` using `USD` on the
 Interactive Brokers [IdealPro](https://ibkr.info/node/1708) Forex ECN:

 ```python